 Home Improvement Costs: Can Patience Actually Save You Money?

 If you're like most, you might be one of the many Americans who plan on making improvements to your home in the coming year.
-According to a report from the Joint Center for Housing Studies of Harvard University, Americans were estimated to spend $340 billion on home improvement costs in 2018 and the trend will likely continue in 2019.
+According to the Joint Center for Housing Studies of Harvard University, Americans spend more than $400 billion a year on residential renovations and repairs.

 Is it possible that being patient with your remodeling plans could save you money in the long-run?
 According to some professionals, the answer is a resounding yes.